willnationsdev/deconstructing-godot/gdscript_to_cpp.md

 In GDScript, the starting point of knowledge is class declarations.
 Every `.gd` file declares the existence of a class, even if it is empty (inheritance defaults to `Reference`).

 In C++, it isn't enough to have a file.
-You must explicitly declare the existence of the class using the `class` keyword, followed by its name, the block of code associated with the class, and a termination semicolon.
+You must explicitly declare the existence of the class using the `class` keyword, followed by its name, the block of code associated with the class, and a terminating semicolon.

 ```cpp
 // some_class.h